Changing jobs can do wonders for your career progression but it can play havoc with your retirement planning if you let it.

 - You could die before retirement age which could make things very difficult for your dependants.

 - Your investment could underperform since you’re limited to the options of the schemes provider.

 - Your old employer could go out of business which would make finding your pension very difficult.

-- Your old employer could be taken over by another firm.
+- Your old employer could be taken over by another firm which can be complicated.